Join our facebook group!

 • Counting with your students by starting at one and counting on.

 • Use a hundreds chart so students can visually see the numeral.
-Point to each number as it is being counted.
+Point to each number as you say it.

 • Similarly, use a number line and point to the number as you count.
-Using a laser pointer can be extremely helpful.
+A laser pointer can be extremely helpful!

 math strategies and tips for building number sense to 20 in Kindergarten and first grade?
 Grab your free activity and learn how to teach number sense.
 Lots of math sense activities and resources that include: books, materials, math manipulatives, and even FREE activities!
 I am excited to share my favorite number sense activities with easy ways to help increase your students' number sense skills.